Freak show

-A freak show, also known as a creep show, is an exhibition of biological rarities, referred to in popular culture as "freaks of nature".
-Typical features would be physically unusual humans, such as those uncommonly large or small, those with intersex variations, those with extraordinary diseases and conditions, and others with performances expected to be shocking to viewers.
+A freak show is an exhibition of biological rarities, referred to in popular culture as "freaks of nature".
+Typical features would be physically unusual humans, such as those uncommonly large or small, those with extraordinary diseases and conditions, and others with performances expected to be shocking to viewers.
 Heavily tattooed or pierced people have sometimes been seen in freak shows (more common in modern times as a sideshow act), as have attention-getting physical performers such as fire-eating and sword-swallowing acts.

+History

-Since at least the medieval period, deformed people have often been treated as objects of interest and entertainment, and crowds have flocked to see them exhibited.
+Since at latest the medieval period, people with deformities have often been treated as objects of interest and entertainment, and crowds have flocked to see them exhibited.
 A famous early modern example was the exhibition at the court of King Charles I of Lazarus and Joannes Baptista Colloredo, two conjoined brothers born in Genoa, Italy.
 While Lazarus appeared to be otherwise ordinary, the underdeveloped body of his brother dangled from his chest.
 When Lazarus was not exhibiting himself, he covered his brother with his cloak to avoid unnecessary attention.

-As well as exhibitions, freak shows were popular in the taverns and fairgrounds where the freaks were often combined with talent displays.
+As well as exhibitions, freak shows were popular in the taverns and fairgrounds, where the freaks were often combined with talent displays.
 For example, in the 18th century, Matthias Buchinger, born without arms or lower legs, entertained crowds with astonishing displays of magic and musical ability, both in England and later, Ireland.

 It was in the 19th century, both in the United States and Europe, where freak shows finally reached maturity as successful commercially run enterprises.

-During the late 19th century and the early 20th century freak shows were at their height of popularity; the period 1840s through to the 1940s saw the organized for-profit exhibition of people with physical, mental or behavioral rarities.
+During the late 19th and early 20th centuries, freak shows were at their height of popularity; the period 1840s through to the 1940s saw the organized for-profit exhibition of people with physical, mental, or behavioral rarities.
 Although not all abnormalities were real, some being alleged, the exploitation for profit was seen as an accepted part of American culture.
 The attractiveness of freak shows led to the spread of the shows that were commonly seen at amusement parks, circuses, dime museums and vaudeville.
-The amusement park industry flourished in the United States by the expanding middle class who benefited from short work weeks and a larger income.
+The early amusement park industry flourished in the United States by the expanding middle class who benefited from short work weeks and a larger income.
 There was also a shift in American culture that influenced people to see leisure activities as a necessary and beneficial equivalent to working, thus leading to the popularity of the freak show.